airbnb/kafkat/README.md

 }
 ```

+Kafkat searches for this file in two places, `~/.kafkatcfg` and `/etc/kafkatcfg`.

-3. At any time, you can run `kafkat` to get a list of available commands and their arguments.
+* At any time, you can run `kafkat` to get a list of available commands and their arguments.

 ```
 $ kafkat